diegovelilla/reddit-omni/README.md

 - Planner: Recieves the reddit scraped question and generates queries for the search_tool.
 - Researcher: Receives the titles, summaries and URLs from the search_tool and decides which is more likely to contain useful information about the question.
 - Writer: Recieves the scrapped webpages dump and generates a concise and correct answer to the initial question.

-## Files

-### `requirements.txt`
-This file lists all the Python packages required to run the project.
-It ensures that all necessary dependencies are installed for the project to function correctly.

-### `app.py`
-This is the main file of the project and is the one that needs to be run in order to use reddit-omni.

-### `__init__.py`
-This files exist in every folder in order to use imports from other folders.

-### `config`
-This folder contains the .env file with all API keys.

-### `models`
-This folder contains one file per available model.

-### `prompts`
-This folder contains prompting files, one for formatting and another one with an initial system prompt.

-### `tools`
-This folder contains one file per available tool and another one for the toolbox that agglutinates all tools and its docs.

 ## Installation
 To install the reddit-omni, follow these steps: